-“On Projects, and THATCamp,” Digital Humanities Project Directors Meeting, National Endowment for the Humanities, Washington, DC, October 2013.
+“On Projects, and THATCamp,” keynote, Digital Humanities Project Directors Meeting, National Endowment for the Humanities, Washington, DC, October 2013.
 (Event canceled due to government shutdown; talk given at subsequent Maryland Institute for Technology and the Humanities unconference.)

 “Visual Arguments in the Digital Humanities,” Visualizing the Digital: Design, Ideas, and Platforms, Digital Pragmata symposium, Virginia Commonwealth University, Richmond, VA, March 2013.

 “Alexandria is a Port: The Digital Library in Physical Space,” response to John Palfrey at the Fredric M. Miller Memorial Lecture, Philadelphia, PA, May 2012.